 Executives at top-performing tech companies are strong supporters of reward and recognition programs as a competitive advantage – 86% compared to just 44% at average companies.
 The reason?
 In addition to being an effective recruitment tool, another benefit to reward and recognition programs is their place in retaining top talent.
 Creating a culture of brand loyalty among employees and channel partners directly leads to the success of an organization.

 4. Combine Points Programs and Incentive Travel

-Top-performing tech companies are more likely than average companies to use every type of non-monetary rewards, but particularly award points (25% more likely) and group incentive travel (2x more likely).
-The benefit of offering these rewards is their ability to get participants asking “What’s in it for us?” rather than “What’s in it for me?” and to get them thinking about collective company goals.
+Top-performing tech companies are more likely than average companies to use every type of non-monetary reward, particularly award points (25% more likely) and group incentive travel (2x more likely).
+The benefit of offering these rewards is their ability to get participants to ask “What’s in it for us?” rather than “What’s in it for me?” and to get them thinking about collective company goals.
 Plus, the further the rewards are removed from cash, the more social in nature they become.
 Participants are proud to show off merchandise or share in the experiences they’ve earned through work, whereas they are unlikely to want to share their bonus check.

 5. Group Incentive Travel Builds Connections

 Numerous surveys from the Society for Incentive Travel Excellence (SITE) have focused on key program objectives and benefits of incentive travel.
 Among them are better relationships between employees and management, improved relationships among employees, and stronger employee loyalty.
 It’s no surprise that top-performing companies surveyed by the IRF put a strong emphasis on building emotional connections with group incentive travel programs.
 Almost one third said this is a top priority for their programs compared to just 10% of average-performing firms.
 And beyond the employee aspect, relationship building is just as paramount with channel partners and loyal customers.

 To review the other responses from the study, click here.